ibm-cloud-docs/vpc/block_storage_is_create.md

 You can create a new {{site.data.keyword.block_storage_is_short}} volume from an existing instance.

 1. Go to the list of virtual server instances.
 In the [{{site.data.keyword.cloud_notm}} console](/login){: external}, go to **menu icon ![menu icon](../../icons/icon_hamburger.svg) > VPC Infrastructure > Compute > Virtual server instances**.
 2. Select an instance from the list.
 3. On the instance details page, scroll to **Storage volumes** and click **Attach**.
 4. In the side panel, click the down arrow under **Block volumes** and select **Create a data volume**.
 The side panel expands with fields to define the volume.
 For more information about these fields, see table 1.

-5. Optionally, import a snapshot and use its details to create the new volume.
+   * If you created volume snapshots previously, the option to import one becomes available.
+Click the **Snapshots** toggle, and select a snapshot from the list.
+You can filter this list for snapshots with fast restore.
 For more information, see [Create a data volume from a snapshot for an existing virtual server instance with the UI](/docs/vpc?topic=vpc-snapshots-vpc-restore&interface=ui#snapshots-vpc-create-from-vol-ui).

-6. When you're finished defining the volume, click **Save**.
+5. When you're finished defining the volume, click **Save**.
 The volume is created and attached to the instance.
 You're returned to the instance details page.
 The new volume is shown in the list of storage volumes.

 ### Create a stand-alone {{site.data.keyword.block_storage_is_short}} volume
 {: #create-standalone-vol}